One of the most difficult things about writing fiction is deciding on a genre, particularly when your work hits several of them tangentially.

 For instance, my style is more literary than contemporary.
 But the Literary genre requires more than a literary style.
 It identifies character-driven stories that explore the reactions of characters to universal situations, situations often fraught with emotion.

-In the broad sense, my novel LET THE CANYONS WEEP does those things, but some would not label it as Literary Fiction because there is too much resolution.
+In the broad sense, my novel WHISPERS IN THE CANYON does those things, but some would not label it as Literary Fiction because there is too much resolution.

 What do I mean by “too much resolution”?
 Literary Fiction is focused on making the reader do some deep thinking, and usually leaves at least one open question in the reader’s mind.
 My novels are character-driven and, at the end of the books, the major conflict is resolved.
 However, there are questions left open pertaining to the future of the characters and how deeply the issues will affect them going forward.

 On the other hand, most genre fiction has a definite set of rules to follow.
 A Western, for instance, is plot-driven, and will usually flow this way: hero cowboy/lawman/rancher fights the bad-guy/rich-guy/land-grabber and saves the girl/ranch/town.
 A twist on that involves a woman, sometimes posing or dressed as a man, fighting obstacles to win the guy/ranch/revenge.

 Now I realize this is very simplistic view of a plot and many variations are possible, but most Westerns will follow this formula.
 And just as Romance readers expect a happy ending, most Westerns readers will expect the formula to be followed, at least to some degree.